crivotz/v-ide/README.md

 * [vim-jdaddy](https://github.com/tpope/vim-jdaddy): JSON manipulation and pretty printing.
 * [vim-signify](https://github.com/mhinz/vim-signify): Show a diff using Vim its sign column  .
 * [Scss_syntax](https://github.com/cakebaker/scss-syntax.vim): Vim syntax file for scss
-* [Tagbar](http://majutsushi.github.io/tagbar/): Tagbar is a Vim plugin that provides an easy way to browse the tags of the current file and get an overview of its structure
 * [vim-easymotion](https://github.com/easymotion/vim-easymotion): Vim motions on speed!
 * [vim-gutentags](https://github.com/ludovicchabant/vim-gutentags): A vim plugin that manages your tag files
 * [emmet-vim](https://github.com/mattn/emmet-vim.git): [emmet](http://emmet.io) for vim